 ILPs are developed for each student and reflect targeted areas including academics, behavior, work habits, study skills, self-advocacy, and language skills.
 Testing accommodations are documented on the ILP, along with additional services provided.
 In the Middle School, parents are invited to four conferences each year to discuss their student's plan and to collaborate with teachers about their student's progress.
 In grades 7-8, students attend their conferences.

-Advisory groups foster supportive relationships among students and between the student and his/her faculty advisor.
-Each advisory, comprised of a small group of students and a faculty advisor, meets at the beginning and end of each school day.
+Advisory groups foster supportive relationships among students and between the student and his/her faculty advisors.
+Each advisory, comprised of a group of students and a faculty advisor, meets at the beginning and end of each school day.
 This group time includes, but is not limited to, organizational skills, time management strategies, character education, goal monitoring, and team building activities.
 In addition to leading the advisory, advisors also serve as liaisons between the school and students’ families.

 Essential Skills workshops meet once per week during an enrichment rotation.
 The groups focus on areas that enhance opportunities for success in academic and other activities.
 Offerings vary from year to year.
 Topics have included Public Speaking, Learning Styles and Wellness.